Dear Lab Tests OnlineAU community,

 Cytology is most often used as a screening tool to look for disease and to decide whether or not more tests need to be performed.
 An example of screening would be the investigation of a breast lump.
 In combination with examination by the clinician and imaging tests, a needle aspirate of the lump submitted for cytology will show whether the breast cells are suspicious for cancer or look bland/ benign.
 If they look suspicious, a core biopsy with a larger needle may be performed which takes more tissue, allowing for a definitive diagnosis to be made before deciding what type of surgery is required (local removal of the lump or removal of the whole breast).

 This is the analysis of cells that are shed from body surfaces.
 Examples include the lining cells of the uterine cervix (mouth of the womb) and of the bladder.
-The analysis of cells from the cervix is a minimally invasive procedure called a cervical or Pap smear.
+The analysis of cells from the cervix is a minimally invasive procedure called a cervical or Papanicolaou smear (Pap smear).
 This involves the insertion of a speculum into the vagina to allow the clinician to directly view the cervix.
 The cervix is then gently scraped to retrieve cervical cells which are smeared directly onto glass slides at the bedside and submitted to a laboratory for examination.
+The material from the cervical scrape can also be directly tested for wart virus (Human Papilloma Virus), the major risk factor for the development of cervical cancer.

 The most common samples in cytology are exfoliative, including cervical smears (Pap smears), urine and sputum.
 These are usually screened by trained cytotechnicians or, in some laboratories, computerised automated systems, to look for any suspicious cells.
-These suspicious samples are then forwarded on to a pathologist for further microscopic examination and final diagnosis.
+Suspicious samples are forwarded to a pathologist for further microscopic examination and final diagnosis.
 Aspirated material is usually viewed by a pathologist directly.

 Special stains are performed to highlight the cells and background material on the slide, in a similar way to histopathology sections.